-Emmy Award-winning Joe Little, is a television news reporter with 10News, the ABC affiliate in San Diego, CA. He is at the forefront of the evolution of electronic newsgathering.
+Emmy Award-winning Joe Little, is a television news reporter with 10News.
+He is at the forefront of the evolution of electronic newsgathering.
 He regularly shoots, writes, edits, and reports by himself, using small, mobile equipment.

 Joe's mantra: "If your ship doesn't come in, swim out to it."